arangodb/docs-hugo/site/content/3.12/develop/integrations/kafka-connect-arangodb-sink-connector/_index.md

 - `map`
 - `null` (tombstone record)

+Record values are converted to JSON objects using Kafka Connect `JsonConverter`, ensuring compatibility with Kafka Connect data types and support to schemas.
 If the data in the topic is not of a compatible format, applying an [SMT](https://docs.confluent.io/platform/current/connect/transforms/overview.html) or implementing a custom converter may be necessary.